knpuniversity/oauth/knpu/client-credentials.rst

 script will break.

-Letting the website do the client-credentials work for us was nice for testing, but we need do it ourselves inside the script.
+Letting the website do the client-credentials work for us was nice for testing, but we need to do it ourselves inside the script.
 Every OAuth server has an API endpoint used to request access tokens.
 If we look at the COOP API Authentication docs, we can see the URL and the POST parameters it needs: